kwinter745321/CarBaseBoard/README.md

 ### Power Management
 During development the BlackPill board is powered from a USB-C cable to a desktop computer.
 An external battery could provide power to the high volt components and for the five volt devices via a onboard regulator.
 Power from the battery is controlled by an ON/OFF switch.

-The diagram below suggests the power management capable with this board.
+The diagram below suggests the power management possible with this board.
 ![](PowerDiagram.jpg)

 For Autonomous operation, battery power is supplied to the BlackPill via the USB-A Power Port.